learn-co-curriculum/react-hooks-tdd-mocking-apis/README.md

 mock implementation.

-To start, let's put our test back to its original state, replacing the expected value with `"Holaaa"` so that we have a failing test:
+To start, let's put our test back to its original state, replacing the expected value with `"Holaaa."` so that we have a failing test:

 ```js
 test("translates the text when the form is submitted", async () => {